paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-009-leave.md

 (5) The limitation in the second sentence of paragraph (3) and in subsection (f) shall not apply with respect to leave accrued—

-  (A) by a member of a reserve component while serving on active duty in support of a contingency operation;
+  (A) by a member of a reserve component, or a member of the Space Force in space force active status not on sustained duty, while serving on active duty in support of a contingency operation;

   (B) by a member of the armed forces in the Retired Reserve while serving on active duty in support of a contingency operation;

-  (C) by a retired member of the Regular Army, Regular Navy, Regular Air Force, Regular Marine Corps, or Regular Space Force or a member of the Fleet Reserve or Fleet Marine Corps Reserve while the member is serving on active duty in support of a contingency operation; or
+  (C) by a retired member of the Regular Army, Regular Navy, Regular Air Force, Regular Marine Corps, or Space Force or a member of the Fleet Reserve or Fleet Marine Corps Reserve while the member is serving on active duty in support of a contingency operation; or

-  (D) by a member of a reserve component while serving on active duty, full-time National Guard duty, or active duty for training for a period of more than 30 days but not in excess of 365 days.
+  (D) by a member of a reserve component, or a member of the Space Force in space force active status not on sustained duty, while serving on active duty, full-time National Guard duty, or active duty for training for a period of more than 30 days but not in excess of 365 days.

 (6) An enlisted member of the armed forces who would lose accumulated leave in excess of 90 days of leave under [section 701(e) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section701/e&num=0&edition=prelim) may elect to be paid in cash or by a check on the Treasurer of the United States for any leave in excess so accumulated for up to 30 days of such leave.
 A member may make an election under this paragraph only once.